 The AQA A level in Spanish helps students develop confident, effective communication skills in Spanish and a thorough understanding of the culture of countries and communities where Spanish is spoken.
 It develops an interest in, and enthusiasm for, language learning and encourages students to consider their study of the language in a broader context.
-The study of literature and film will allow you to undertake a deeper analysis of language structures and increase your cultural awareness as part of an integrated approach to language learning.
+The study of literature and film will allow you to undertake a deeper analysis of language structures and increase your cultural awareness as part of an integrated approach Speaking - 21-23 minutes - 30% of A level to language learning.